pahyde/Data-Structures/README.md

-# Georgia Tech CS1332 (Spring 2019)
+# Georgia Tech CS1332

+Implementations for CS1332 - Data Structures (Spring 2019).
-Found the homeworks online and implemented them over the past couple weeks as part of my morning routine.
+Found the homeworks online and implemented them as part of my morning routine.

 __HW 1:__ ArrayList